What is Environmental Due Diligence?

-The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) provides a mechanism for deciding who really is responsible for the toxic materials.
+The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) provides a mechanism for deciding who ultimately is responsible for the toxic materials.
 The legislation authorizes regulators to fine property owners.
-It mandates the disposal of toxic chemicals at the owner’s expense, even though the owner is not accountable for the contamination.
+It mandates the disposal of toxic chemicals at the owner’s expense, even if the owner was not responsible for the contamination.

 Proper environmental due diligence evaluations will protect purchasers against the significant burden of environmental liability under CERCLA, even though contamination is detected after the purchase.

 To learn more about the importance of environmental due diligence in the credit analysis process, check out CFI’s Environmental Due Diligence for Credit course!

 - Environmental Site Assessment (ESA) refers to a report that is prepared for any real estate asset identifying possible or existing environmental contamination.

 - ESA is an essential part of due diligence when buying a commercial property, and it should be done before closing the deal.